 necessary, it’s a good idea to separate each segment of the number with a

 Using a hyphenated international dialing format ensures that no matter where the user is calling from, whether a few hundred meters away or thousands of kilometers, their call will be connected.

 Modern mobile browsers automatically detect phone numbers and enable click to call.
 Mobile Safari automatically converts phone numbers to links with the associated hyperlink styles.
 Chrome for Android automatically detects phone numbers and allows users to click to call, but does not wrap the phone numbers in hyperlinks or apply any special styles.

-To prevent Mobile Safari from automatically detecting phone numbers, add the following meta tag to the top of the page:
+To prevent Mobile Safari from automatically detecting phone numbers, add the following meta tag to your page: